reisanar/icmla_poster/README.md

 # ICMLA 2019 Poster

-ICMLA 2019 poster creation for the work on _"Unsupervised Learning on the Health and Retirement Study using Geometric Data Analysis"_ with [Roberto Williams Batista](https://github.com/robertowilliams/)
+ICMLA 2019 poster creation :page_with_curl: for the work on _"Unsupervised Learning on the Health and Retirement Study using Geometric Data Analysis"_ with [Roberto Williams Batista](https://github.com/robertowilliams/)

+Perhaps consider the tools at <https://github.com/brentthorne/posterdown> (??)

+:bar_chart:

 ### Posters @ ICMLA